Install: TruSTAR for IBM QRadar

 - Offense: A collection of related events.
 For example, an SSH login repeated on the same UNIX server over a short period of time can be defined as an offense.

 - Reference Set: Data stored in a simple list format.
-In the TruSTAR integration, reference sets contain IOCs from TruSTAR.
+In the TruSTAR integration, reference sets contain Indicators from TruSTAR.
 You can use this data in searches, filters, rule test conditions, and rule responses.

 Depending on the account permissions you have in QRadar, you can access different features of the TruSTAR App.
 The Admin account must have the following QRadar privileges: